bcbi/genbank_loader/README.md

 Java -jar target/genbank-loader-1.0.jar —prepare
 ```
 #### Changes to Pom.XML:
+- This file holds information on Maven, MySQL, and the Oracle MySQL connection
 - Change version to 8.0.21
 - Added the following repository section to the end of the Pom.XML for Oscar specifically (pom_Oscar.xml)

 #### Changes to Load.java: src/main/java/edu/uvm/ccts/genbank/Load.java
+- This holds information on the links to download and access the MySQL database
 - private static final String JDBC_DRIVER = "com.mysql.cj.jdbc.Driver"
 - Added "?serverTimezone=UTC&allowLoadLocalInfile=true" to the String url JDBC

 #### Changes to Record.java: src/main/java/edu/uvm/ccts/genbank/model/Record.java
+- This file goes through the individual Genbank records and processes them into files
 - Changed populateGInumber to [0] because there is no index 1 anymore
 - This change is due to GenBank changing their data organization